TeemuKoivisto/simple-node-docker-server/DOCKER.md

 Lists stopped and running processes
 `docker ps -a`

-Creates a container using org/image and opens up a port from its port 8080 to localhost:8888 (or Docker machine)
+Creates a container using org/image and opens up a port from its port 8080 to localhost:8888 (or Docker machine).
+This container will stop immediately after you exit it from terminal.
 `docker run -it org/image -p 8888:8080`

 Creates a container with volume attached to it
 `docker run -it -p 8888:8888 -v /Users/teemu/datascience:/usr/src/data jupyter/tensorflow-notebook`

+Run this container in background (-d argument) and override the default command with `bash`.
+Now you can access it with `docker exec -it <sha> bash` and look around to eg. debug.
+`docker run -d teemukoivisto/my-node-bootstrap:0.1.0 bash`

 Stops an image that has ID starting with 'fe4ad'
 `docker stop f4ead`